dysphie/nmrih-better-tools/README.md

 - sm_zippo_ignites_zombies (Default: 1) - Whether the zippo can ignite zombies
 - sm_zippo_ignites_props (Default: 1) - Whether the zippo can ignite breakable wooden props and explosives
 - sm_zippo_ignites_humans (Default: 0) - Whether the zippo can ignite players (abides by friendly fire and infection rules)
+- sm_zippo_range (Default: 75) - Distance at which zippo can ignite entities